 How we worked it out

-We based our game of thrones infographic stats on using a common houshold 3D printer (the ultimaker 2), rather than an industrial machine because lets be honest, who can afford one of those?
+We based our game of thrones infographic stats on using a common household 3D printer (the Ultimaker 2), rather than an industrial machine because let’s be honest, who can afford one of those?

 Can it be done quicker?